-"Or tables would seem to jump around the room by themselves as if spirits were moving them, but a medium was really moving them with her foot, or using another method.
+"Or tables would seem to jump around the room by themselves as if spirits were moving them, but a medium was really moving them with her foot, or using some other method.

 "Or musical instruments would play, and it seemed as if no one was playing them so it must be spirits doing it, but really the mediums would be using tricks, such as one where a violin had a thread draped over it, with a weight on one end to stop it flying off, and the other end was being held by someone secretly in a room next-door with the door shut, and the thread was running through the keyhole to the violin.
 They'd pull their end from side to side, and it would make the thread move over the violin strings, and it would make a quiet noise that sounded like ghostly music.

 "Sometimes the mediums would pretend that something they called ectoplasm was coming out of their mouths or noses or other parts of them, and they said it was a substance spirits were producing.
 But when people who didn't believe them examined it, it was often found to be made of really chewed-up bits of paper or cloth covered in grease.
 Some mediums would even swallow things so no fraud investigators would find them before the sťance started, and then make themselves gag and bring them up again when the room had been darkened, so they could say spirits were making the things appear, and then get rid of them before the end.

 "And they did lots of other tricks like that.